Child corporal punishment: Spanking

 acted in other ways which are considered profoundly

 immoral by today's religious and secular standards.
-All of the latter
+Many of the latter

-practices have long since been abandoned.
-Thus we should reject the
+practices have long been abandoned.
+Thus, they feel that we should reject the

 Interpretation 1: The rod is a wooden stick used to hit a child and generate pain: